 Lightweight Woven Fusible Interfacing

-This is one of the most commonly used weights in garment construction.
-It is lightweight, so it is ideal for collars and facings, and is woven, so it is actual fabric that will not disintegrate with washing and wearing.
-Because it is made of woven fabric, you must take the grainline into account when cutting just as you do with your pattern pieces on the garment fabric.
+Because it is made of woven fabric, you must take the grainline into account when cutting.
+Think of how you do it with your pattern pieces on the garment fabric.
 It is available in both white and black for use with light and dark fabrics.
-Woven fusible interfacing also is available in medium- and heavyweight options, for use with heavier fabric or when extra body is needed.

 Knit Fusible Interfacing